NickyFrs/hma-bds/README.md

 ---------
 ## Project Description
 ---
-A part from putting to use the skills and techniques learned with Code Institute in HTML and CSS this project is also a prototype of a static website for an already established music school in Barbados.
+Apart from putting to use the skills and techniques learnt with Code Institute in HTML and CSS, this project is also a prototype of a static website for an already-established music school in Barbados.

-The project idea is to showcase a better build website than the one that they already have to show a more clean, attractive and organized front-end structure as well as a better back-end structure (a more clean and readable code).
-The focus of the website is the same as initially intended, Information about services provided and the school.
+The purpose of the project idea is to showcase an improved website, upgraded from the existing one to show a cleaner, attractive and organized front-end structure, as well as a better back-end structure (a cleaner and legible code).
+The focus of the website remains unchanged, to provide information and further insight into services and the nature of the school.

 Since the school already has a website, it will be a good challenge to come up with a new way to present its content as well as incorporating new features in a way that is appealing and useful for both the users